mozilla/playdoh-docs/packages.rst

 If a Python library requires compilation, it should be recorded in compiled.txt.
 These aren't as portable and cannot be shipped in the vendor library.
 For local development, it's nice to pip install these into a virtualenv.
-A common practise is to use virtual env **only** for compiled libraries and vendor for the rest of your dependencies.
+A common practise is to use virtualenv **only** for compiled libraries and vendor for the rest of your dependencies.

 Adding new packages